(In Thirty One, only cards of the same suit count. The hand above shows 13 points)

 Card Game Rules

-Thirty One, or Scat, is a casino type card game for 2 or more people and is played with a standard 52 playing card deck.
+This card game is for 2 or more people and is played with a standard 52 playing card deck.
 In Thirty One, Aces are worth 11 points, face cards are worth 10 points and numbered cards are worth their pip value.
 The objective of the game is to have a hand equal to or as close to 31 as possible.

 For more casino type games, check out our guides for Blackjack and Seven Card Stud.